Skip to content

 Complex (new feature, large refactor)$15–50

 For evaluation: add claude.max_cost_per_issue: 10 to your colony.config.yaml to cap each issue at $10.
 If an issue hits the cap, it moves to colony:blocked and Colony posts a comment explaining the spend.
-Raise the cap in config and remove the colony:blocked label to retry.
+Raise the cap in config and comment /colony:retry on the issue to retry.
 See claude.max_cost_per_issue for details.

-After each issue: run npx colony inspect <issue> to review the per-issue cost breakdown and timeline.
+After each issue: run colony inspect <issue> to review the per-issue cost breakdown and timeline.

 You’ve seen Colony process a single issue.
 Here’s where to go: